 We used to do this when I was a kid.
 Set up a tent, if you don’t have one maybe borrow one from the new friends you just made, and go camping right in the backyard.
 Bring out board games and cards to play on the lawn or in your tent.
 Cook dinner and make s’mores over a camp stove.
 Do all the camping things you can think of to make it as authentic as possible.

 Can you think of anything better than waking up early to watch the sun peak over the horizon?
-Maybe you're not a morning person and you'd prefer to grab a beer and get that last glimpse of the sun before she rests her head for the night.
-But for the ultimate adventure try doing both.
+Maybe you’re not a morning person and you’d prefer to grab a beer and catch that last glimpse of the sun before she rests her head for the night.
+For the ultimate everyday adventure try doing both.
 Being present for these moments in a day can really center you.
 We all need that every now and then.

 For an entire day, even if you want to say no, say yes.
 You never know where this will take you and that’s half the fun.
 Saying yes can effect your whole day and beyond.
 I did this one time in college and ended up packing my tiny Chevy Aveo 2 weeks later and heading up to Canada for Spring Break.

 However, if someone asks you to do something stupid that would hurt you or someone else, don’t do that.
 Use your brain.